 What Does A Blair Upper Cervical Chiropractor Do? | Natural Vertigo Treatment

-The patient is then monitored over time to ensure that the correction is holding.
-If the testing indicates the need for another correction then it is preformed.
-However, the goal of Blair Upper Cervical Care is for the patient to stay in “adjustment” .
+The patient is then monitored overtime to ensure that the correction is holding.
+If the testing indicates the need for another correction then it is performed.
+However, the goal of Blair Upper Cervical Care is for the patient to stay in “adjustment”.
 It isn’t the correction that produces healing.
 It is the removal of nerve irritation and the adjustment “ holding” in its normal position that allows the body to function better and proceed through a healing process.

 If you are outside of the LOS ANGELES area and looking for natural vertigo treatment you can call our office and we would be happy to help find you a qualified doctor in your area.